wafiesa/Financial_Approval_Dashboard/README.md

 ---

-#### iv. **Time Series Dashboard**
+#### iv. **Financial Approvals Dashboard**

 1. **About The Dashboard**:
    - This dashboard provides an overview of financing approvals for SMEs categorised by Financial Institutions (FIs).
    - The data was acquired from the website of the Central Bank of Malaysia (BNM) to perform time series analysis on the financing approvals for 16 economic sectors.

-2. **data Overview**:
+2. **Data Overview**:
-   - Displays the overall data on the Economic Sectors as well as Financial Institutions.
+   - Data Overview Tab displays an overview of the dataset, including details of economic sectors and financial institutions.
-   -
+   - It uses the 1.12_Approvals_by_Sector dataset from BNM.
+Several data cleaning steps have been applied to make the raw dataset compatible with this dashboard.
+Future users can use the same dataset (1.12_Approvals_by_Sector) without additional preparation.

 3. **Time Series Visualisation**:
-   - Produces time series plots from the dataset, allowing the user to select an Economic Sector and a Financial Institution.
+   - Produces time series plots from the dataset, allowing users to select an economic sector and financial institution.
-   - The plot regenerates automatically when the selection is made by the user.
+   - It provides insights into trends, seasonality and random fluctuations within the time series data.

 4. **Forecasting**:
-   - Displays forecast plots for selected Economic Sectors, Financial Institutions, and Forecast Models.
-Additionally, users can improve the forecasting model by adjusting the Frequency and Period.
+   - Displays forecast plots for a selected economic sector and financial institution using the Auto ARIMA model.
-   - The forecasting plot regenerates automatically when these settings are redefined.
+   - Users can enhance the model by adjusting the forecasting period ahead.
+The forecast plot automatically updates when this setting is modified.

 ---

-#### v. **Recommendations**
+### v. **Recommendations**

 1. **Tailored Financing for SMEs**:
    - Expand targeted lending programs focusing on underserved sectors.